What Is a TWIC Card and How Do You Get One?

 How Long Does It Take to Get a TWIC Card?

-The estimated assessment time is within 30-45 days after applicants complete the process.
+It takes 30-45 days to get a TWIC card once applicants complete the application process.
 It can take longer if errors or disqualifying factors need to be corrected.
 The TSA recommends applying 12 weeks in advance to assure truckers get their card when they need them.

-The TSA will notify TWIC applicants if they are successful.
+The TSA will notify applicants if they are successful with their TWIC card application.
 Applicants will also receive a notification when the TSA sends their card.
 Messages are sent by mail, phone, or email, depending on preferences.
 Once notified, an applicant can expect their card delivered within ten days.

 After notification, applicants have 60 days to report if a card has not arrived.
 Trucks who need to report non-receipt should visit the TSA Enrollment website or call (855) 347-8371 weekdays from 8 AM to 10 PM Eastern time.